notwa/kochira/README.md

 # kochira

-an irc butt for all ages
+an irc butt for children 3 years and older